 NTIC does not typically carry excess quantities of raw materials because of widespread availability for such materials from various suppliers.
-However, with respect to its Natur-Tec[®] resin compounds and finished products, there are a limited number of suppliers of the base resins used to manufacture the resin compounds and finished products, and in the past NTIC has experienced some delays in obtaining such base resins.
-In addition, a few raw materials and purchased parts used in NTIC's rust and corrosion inhibiting products and Natur-Tec[®] finished products are sourced from suppliers who currently serve as NTIC's sole source of supply for these materials and parts.
-Although NTIC believes it can obtain these raw materials and parts from other sources of supply, an unexpected loss of supply over a short period of time may not allow NTIC time to replace these sources in the ordinary course of business.
+However, with respect to its Natur-Tec® resin compounds and finished products, there are a limited number of suppliers of the base resins used to manufacture the resin compounds and finished products.
+Additionally, there is growing demand for these base resins.
+In the past and during fiscal year 2020, NTIC has experienced some delays in obtaining such base resins.
+In addition, a few raw materials and purchased parts used in NTIC's rust and corrosion inhibiting products and Natur-Tec® finished products are sourced from suppliers who currently serve as NTIC's sole source of supply for these materials and parts.
+Although NTIC believes it can obtain these raw materials and parts from other suppliers, an unexpected loss of supply over a short period of time may not allow NTIC time to replace these sources in the ordinary course of business.